Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Equivalence of and a Family of UCQs

 We prove \autoref{thm:exact-example} with the following family of UCQs.

 \begin{exa} For any integer $c \ge 1$, consider the union $Q_{[c]}$ containing the following CQs.

 Note that $Q_{[c]}$ does not have a free-connex union extension.
 Indeed, $Q_1$ contains a cycle $x,y,z$.
-Since no other CQ in the union provides all three cycle variables, any union extension of $Q_1$ preserves this cycle.
+Since no other CQ in the union provides all three cycle variables (in the body-homomorphisms from $Q_2$, $Q_3$ and $Q_4$ to $Q_1$, no free variables are mapped to $z$, $y$ and~$x$, respectively), any union extension of $Q_1$ preserves this cycle.

 \begin{clm} If \UTD{} does not hold, then $Q_{[c]}\in\DelayClin$ for all sufficiently large $c$. \end{clm} \begin{proof} If \UTD{} does not hold, then \aUTD{$\beta$} does not hold for some $\beta\in(0,1)$.
 According to \autoref{prop:UTD-monotone}, \aUTD{$\alpha$} does not hold for all $\alpha<\beta$.
 That is, for all $\alpha\in(0,\beta)$, determining whether there exists a triangle in a tripartite graph with $|V_1|=|V_2|=n^\alpha$ and $|V_3|=n$ can be done in time $O(n^{1+\alpha})$.
-Let $c\geq \frac{1}{\gamma}+1$.
+Let $c\geq \frac{1}{\beta}+1$.
 We show how, given a database instance $D$, we can enumerate $Q_{[c]}(D)$ with linear preprocessing and constant delay.

-First note that in each of $Q_2$, $Q_3$ and $Q_4$, every variable only appears in one atom, and so they are free-connex.
+First note that in each of $Q_2$, $Q_3$, and $Q_4$, every variable only appears in one atom, and so they are free-connex.
 Thus, we can compute $Q_2(D)$, $Q_3(D)$ and $Q_4(D)$ with linear preprocessing and constant delay each.
 In the following, we show how to find $Q_1(D)$ with constant delay after $O(|D|+|Q_2(D)|+|Q_3(D)|+|Q_4(D)|)$ preprocessing time.
 This means that by interleaving the computation of the preprocessing of $Q_1$ with the evaluation of the other CQs, we can enumerate the answers to $Q_1$ with constant delay directly after the end of the enumeration of the other CQs.
-According to the ``Cheater's Lemma''~\cite[Lemma 5]{DBLP:conf/pods/CarmeliK19}, since the delay between answers is constant except for at most three times where it is linear, and since there are at most four duplicates per answer, the algorithm we present here can be adjusted to work with linear preprocessing time and constant delay with no duplicates.
+More formally, according to the ``Cheater's Lemma''~\cite[Lemma 7]{DBLP:conf/pods/CarmeliK19}, since the delay between answers is constant except for at most four times where it is linear (corresponding to the preprocessing required for each CQ), and since there are at most four duplicates per answer (as an answer can be obtained from each of the CQs), the algorithm we present here can be adjusted to work with linear preprocessing time and constant delay with no duplicates.